-Shares of any Class in respect of any Fund may be purchased through the Administrator by completing a subscription form.
+Shares of any Class in the respect of any Fund may be purchased by contacting the Administrator and completing a subscription form.
 Applicants will be obliged to declare to the Company at the time of their initial subscription for Shares whether they are an Irish Resident and/or a U.S. Person.
 The Company reserves the right to reject any application for Shares.
-Subscription applications may be received by facsimile or by electronic means in accordance with the Central Bank's requirements.
-Where an initial subscription application has been received by facsimile, the original subscription form must be received promptly along with any supporting documentation required to prevent money laundering.
-Subsequent facsimile subscription requests into a Shareholder's account may be processed without the need to submit original documentation.
-Amendments to a Shareholder's registration details and payment instructions will only be effected upon receipt of original documentation.